ASVAB Quick-Start for Educators

 • Standard scores are reported per subtest on a scale with a mean of 50 and a standard deviation of 10.
 They are not percent-correct.

-• The AFQT (Armed Forces Qualification Test) is built from four subtests (Arithmetic Reasoning, Math Knowledge, Word Knowledge, Paragraph Comprehension) and reported as a percentile from 1 to 99.
-The AFQT determines whether a student can enlist.
+• The AFQT (Armed Forces Qualification Test) is built from four subtests (Word Knowledge, Paragraph Comprehension, Arithmetic Reasoning, and Mathematics Knowledge) and reported as a percentile from 1 to 99.
+The AFQT decides whether a student can enlist at all.

 • Line / composite scores combine subtests in branch-specific ways to determine which jobs a student qualifies for.
 Each branch uses its own composites.